 This is to be used for your assessed sermons submitted at the pre-priesting and penultimate reviews.
 For the pre-priesting review your training incumbent should fill in the sheet.
 For the penultimate review we ask you to find three or four members of the congregation who will be confident enough to give you helpful feedback.
-You can find the Sermon Assessment sheet template via the button above: 'Click here for IME Resources'.
+You can find the Sermon Assessment sheet template via the button at the top of the page: 'Click here for IME Resources'.